manolosavi/xFonts/xFonts/Help.md

 Remember that you’ll need to go through the whole installation process again if you add any new type to $(PRODUCT_NAME).
 Your original profile is replaced after a download, but you still need to authorize the fonts with a passcode.

-If you'd like this process to be easier, [please give Apple some feedback](https://www.apple.com/feedback/iphone.html).
+If you’d like this process to be easier, [please give Apple some feedback](https://www.apple.com/feedback/iphone.html).